Extreme demand avoidance (EDA/PDA)

 Definition

 When one hears (or rather sees) the abbreviation PDA used nowadays, they typically associate it with the term "Public Display of Affection," thus thinking of when people are physically intimate with each other in the presence of others.
-However, for those working as clinicians or researchers in the fields of developmental neurology, pediatrics, psychiatry, or clinical psychology, their primary associations may lean towards a different direction.
-A group of children presents with a rather peculiar type of oppositional behaviors, sometimes now categorized under the term "pathological demand avoidance" syndrome, increasingly referred to as PDA or EDA ("extremely demand avoidance").
+However, for those working as clinicians or researchers in the fields of developmental neurology, paediatrics, psychiatry, or clinical psychology, their primary associations may lean towards a different direction.
+A group of children presents with a rather peculiar type of oppositional behaviours, sometimes now categorised under the term "pathological demand avoidance" syndrome, increasingly referred to as PDA or EDA ("extremely demand avoidance").
 Boys and girls with "this kind of PDA" will do almost anything to avoid meeting the demands placed upon them by both adults and other children.
-The behaviors "used" to maintain avoidance range from openly oppositional or manipulative to "extreme shyness," passivity, and mutism.
-These behaviors, in terms of expressing affection, are almost the opposite of those we associate with the usual meaning of PDA.
+The behaviours "used" to maintain avoidance range from openly oppositional or manipulative to "extreme shyness," passivity, and mutism.
+These behaviours, in terms of expressing affection, are almost the opposite of those we associate with the usual meaning of PDA.
 However, the avoidance behavior is often "publicly displayed," without any noticeable sense of the inappropriateness in the sometimes even exhibitionistic style of extreme demand avoidance.
-In recent years, it has been suggested that the "p" in PDA be replaced with "e" to emphasize that it involves extreme demand avoidance rather than a "pathological" behavior.
+In recent years, it has been suggested that the "p" in PDA be replaced with "e" to emphasise that it involves extreme demand avoidance rather than a "pathological" behaviour.

 Author